iccmr-quantum/iccmr-quantum.github.io/index.md

 Hence, the QuTunes team believes that the time is ripe to start experimenting with quantum computers in music.

 This page is a portal to programming tools, demonstrations, publications and other materials produced by the QuTunes team.

+The project kick-started in the Spring of 2021 thanks to funding kindly provided by the UK National Quantum Technologies Programme's [QCS Hub] (https://www.qcshub.org/).

 ### Markdown